mlz5080/COMP474_project1/README.md

 database.txt
 ___________________________________________
 ### INSTALLATION
 _Instructions displayed below are from a Linux-Debian machine using a Bash terminal.
-It is important to note that this repository has the knowledge_base which is created from exeucting this installation step; this section is for documentation purposes._
+It is important to note that this repository has the knowledge_base which is created from executing the installation step; this section is for documentation purposes._
 #### Database Construction;
 database_builder.py - Please use the following command to install python's dependencies.
 >pip3 install -r [path-to-project]/COMP474_project1/requirements.txt